Cherry Shrimp Selective Breeding Guide For Beginners

 • reduced lifespan

-• shrimps becoming more prone to stress and diseases
+• Shrimps are becoming more prone to stress and diseases

 • loss of genetic diversity

-Don’t get depressed see too much drawbacks.
+Don’t get depressed if you see too many drawbacks.
 There is a solution to this problem.
-The solution is to introduce ‘new blood’ from time to time in the colony.
+The solution is to introduce ‘new blood’ from time to time into the colony.

-We need to refresh the genetic pool for making the offsprings more stable and stronger.
-For this, breeding with new batches of shrimps brings the perfect result.
+We need to refresh the genetic pool to make the offspring more stable and stronger.
+For this, breeding with new batches of shrimp produces the perfect result.
 This process is also known as interbreeding among biologists.

 Crossbreeding

-Crossbreeding refers to the breeding process of two shrimps where both are distinct genetically and not the product of same line.
-The shrimps are not product of linebreeding too.
+Crossbreeding refers to the breeding process of two shrimps that are distinct genetically and not the product of the same line.
+The shrimps are not products of linebreeding, either.

 Crossbreeding is generally used to refer to the breeding of two different species of shrimps.